adarlan/eks-lab/README.md

 hcp_tf_organization = "example-org"

 # Registered domain name for your cluster and applications.
-# This domain will be used for ingress configurations.
+# This domain will be used for ingress and DNS configurations.
 registered_domain = "example.com"

-# Contact email for the ACME (Automated Certificate Management Environment) account.
-# Required for Let's Encrypt to issue TLS certificates.
-acme_email = "example@example.com"
+# Map application and service names to their corresponding domain or subdomain.

-# Define domain/subdomain names for applications and services running on the cluster.
+# These will be used for ingress routing within the cluster.
 ingress_hosts = {
   hello_world = "hello.example.com"
   crud_api    = "crud.example.com"